-The scholastic standing of the students is determined by a system of grading, the scale of which is from 1 to 10 A student who makes a grade of seven or over in a department for the year are pursued, is is passed.
+The scholastic standing of the students is determined

+by a system of grading, the scale of which is from 1 to 10.
+A student who makes a grade of seven or over in a department for the year or the part of the year in which the studies of the department are pursued, is passed.
 The general average of a student is found by adding the grades for the year in each department and dividing by the number of departments.